noahehall/theBookOfNoah/architecture/interface-oriented-design.md

   - resources
     - time, memory, file handles, db connectdions, threads, etc
   - use case
-    - describes an interaction between a user anda  system that fulfills a goal
+    - describes an interaction between a user and a system that fulfills a goal
+  - internal use case
+    - i.e. work case
+    - describes an interaction between a caller and an interface
+  - sequence diagram
+    - shows a sequence of interactions between modules
+  - state diagram
+    - ???
+  - white box testing
+    - uses knowledge of hte code to devise tests
+    - typically tests that check performance and robustness
+  - observer pattern
+    -

 # interfaces